lwu5/particle_filter_project/README.md

 2. **Movement model**
 - **Code Location**: Implemented with function `update_particles_with_motion_model()`
 - **Code Description**: We first get robot's current and previous poses (x, y, and yaw).
 With this information, we can calculate robot's motion changes in terms of x, y, and yaw and in terms of a rotation followed by translation and a second rotation.
 Then we use a loop to update each particle's pose to match robot's motion change (using the algorithm given on the slack): translate each particle by distance traveled first, followed by rotating it by how much robot has rotated.
-Note, here we add Gaussian noise to each particle's x, y, and yaw values using python `random.gauss()` function and we also convert the new yaw for each partcle back to quaternion.
+Note, here we add Gaussian noise to each particle's x and y values using python `random.gauss()` function and we do not add noise for yaw because we realized through our testing that the estimation of robot's pose performs better without adding noise to yaw than with noises.
+We convert the new yaw for each partcle back to quaternion at the end.

 3. **Measurement model**
 - **Code Location**: Implemented with function `update_particle_weights_with_measurement_model()`
-- **Code Description**: We use a nested loop to interate through every particle in the cloud and each of the eight angles (i.e., `[0, 45, 90, 135, 180, 225, 270, 315]`).
+- **Code Description**: We use a nested loop to interate through every particle in the cloud and each of the eight directions (i.e., `[0, 45, 90, 135, 180, 225, 270, 315]`).
 Using the `get_closest_obstacle_distance` function from `likelihood_field.py`, we find the distance to the closest obstacle for each particle in designated directions and with the measurement model, we can calculate each particle's weights.
 Note, if at some direction, a particle seems to be outside the map boundaries (i.e., `get_closest_obstacle_distance` returns `nan`), we have its weight timed by a small number to decreate its probability to get resampled later.

 4. **Resampling**
 - **Code Location**: Implemented with function `resample_particles()`